JorjaFox/library/content/posts/recaps/csi/merchants-of-menace.md

 It turns out one of the young kids at the convention was the killer.

-## Sara Sidle Review
+## Character Review

 Sara interviews Nora Waters and goes with Nick to try and catch Bruce Waters before he's able to buy Lucas Reems' bones.

 ## Character Notes

 * One of the models from the Miniature Crime Scene killer is used by Nick to gain entry in a memorabilia back alley meeting.